 - Hemothorax, blood collecting between chest wall and the lungs

-- Intracranial hemorrhage, bleeding in the brain
+- Intracranial Hemorrhage, bleeding in the brain

-- Postpartum hemorrhage, more bleeding than normal after childbirth
+- Postpartum Hemorrhage, more bleeding than normal after childbirth

-- Petechiae: tiny spots on skin that may be red, brown or purple
+- Petechiae tiny spots on skin that may be red, brown or purple

-- Subarachnoid hemorrhage (a kind of stroke caused by head trauma)
+- Subarachnoid Hemorrhage (a kind of stroke caused by head trauma)

-- Subdural hematoma: blood leaking into the dura mater (membrane between brain and skull)
+- Subdural hematoma : blood leaking into the dura mater (membrane between brain and skull)

-- Subconjunctival hemorrhage, broken blood vessels in the eye.
+- Subconjunctival Hemorrhage, broken blood vessels in the eye.

-Is a haemorrhage sign of an emergency?
+Is a hemorrhage sign of an emergency?